The-Politico/chartwerk-editor/docs/api/data.md

 # chartwerk.data

 An array of parsed data pasted into the editor by the chart creator.
+This is how every chart begins.

 <img src="../img/screenshots/raw_data.png" class="screenshot" />